fieldtrip/website/development/project/zscores.md

 Ad 1)

 - slow drifts in the data, independent of conditions: this increases variance/reduces the sensitivity (with respect to the effect one is interested in)
-- different size of effect at different locations and/or frequencies (e.g. 1/f effect in power, or depth bias of beamed power)
+- different size of effect at different locations and/or frequencies (e.g., 1/f effect in power, or depth bias of beamed power)
   Ad 2)
 - large individual differences